itobey/soapui-testrunner-argocd-hook/README.md

-# soapui-testrunner-argocd-hook
+# SoapUI Testrunner ArgoCD Hook
-contains resources for creating a postsync hook in argocd to run soapui tests
+This repository contains the resources mentioned in my blog post.
+For further information visit